 There are no specific construction courts or tribunals operating in the private sector.
 Construction disputes are dealt with by territorial courts (Tribunali).
 Therefore, decisions of the courts can be appealed.

 There are no specific courts dealing with construction disputes.
 Construction disputes are dealt with by normal civil courts, therefore, decisions of the courts can be appealed.

 In the Netherlands, disputes arising from a construction contract can be brought before either a civil-law court or an arbitration board.
-All Dutch courts (in all districts) are competent to take on construction disputes.
+All Dutch courts are competent to take on construction disputes.
 There are no specific ‘construction courts’.
-In practice, parties often agree to settle any disputes by means of arbitration.
-Arbitration is usually preferred over proceedings before a civil-law court, because of the expertise that arbitrators have and the speed of the proceedings.
+Parties can agree when entering into an agreement or when a dispute arises, to settle any disputes by means of arbitration.
+Arbitration is may be preferred over proceedings before a civil-law court, because of the expertise that arbitrators have and the speed of the proceedings.
 Conversely, arbitration is usually more expensive than civil-law court proceedings.

 There is no court established by law in Nigeria specifically for the purpose of adjudication on construction disputes.
 Construction disputes being civil matters arising from contract fall within the jurisdiction of the High Court of the state where the property or project is located.
 The decision of the High Court can be appealed to the Court of Appeal and the decision of the Court of Appeal can also be appealed to the Supreme Court being the apex Court in Nigeria.

 In Norway, construction disputes are heard by the ordinary courts.
 There are no specific courts which specialize in construction disputes.
 Disputes are heard before the District Court.
 As the District Court does not specialize in construction disputes, both parties may require that the court has two expert lay judges.
 The expert lay judges will not be lawyers, but will have expertise in relation to the relevant matter in dispute.